SAP-samples/datahub-integration-examples/JavaProcessExecutor/README.md

 # Java Process Executor #
-This example shows how to run a Java Application using a Process Executor Operator.
+This example shows how to run a Java Application and how to pass custom configuration paramaters using a `Process Executor Operator`.

+The `Process Executor Operator` starts the Java Application as a process and provides given contiguous streams to it.
+The operator finishes when the forked Java process terminates.

 The functionality was tested with Data Hub version 2.4.